-Finally, we optimize the whole network by reducing the total loss:
+The whole network is optimized by reducing total loss overall as follows:

 L=λ1Lent+λ2Latt+λ3Lemo{cls,reg,dis}

-where λi is the penalty coefficient.
+in which λi stands for the penalty coefficient.

 Experiments

-Datasets
+Data sets

-We conduct extensive experiments on eight datasets, including the emotion classification datasets: EmotionRoI (Peng et al. 2015), FI (You et al. 2016), and WEBEmo (Panda et al. 2018), the emotion regression datasets: IAPS (Lang et al. 1997), NAPS (Marchewka et al. 2014), and EMOTIC (Kosti et al. 2017), the emotion distribution learning datasets: Flickr_LDL(Yang, Sun, and Sun 2017), Twitter_LDL(Yang, Sun, and Sun 2017).
+We conduct extensive experiments on eight data sets, including the emotion classification data sets EmotionRoI (Peng et al. 2015), FI (You et al. 2016), and WEBEmo (Panda et al. 2018); the emotion regression data sets IAPS (Lang et al. 1997), NAPS (Marchewka et al. 2014), and EMOTIC (Kosti et al. 2017), and the emotion distribution learning data sets Flickr_LDL(Yang, Sun, and Sun 2017) and Twitter_LDL(Yang, Sun, and Sun 2017).

-The EmotionRoI (Peng et al. 2015) dataset was collected by searching the Flickr platform using Ekman’s six basic emotions (joy, sad, fear, surprise, disgust, anger) and their synonyms as keywords.
+The EmotionRoI (Peng et al. 2015) data set was collected by searching the Flickr platform using Ekman’s six basic emotions (joy, sadness, fear, surprise, disgust, and anger) and their synonyms as keywords.
 A total of 1980 images were collected, with 330 images for each emotion category.

-The FI (You et al. 2016) dataset was collected by searching for Mikel’s eight basic emotions (joy, sad, fear, surprise, disgust, anger, excited, and contentment) as keywords on the web platforms Flickr and Instagram, resulting in millions of images.
-After removing some noisy data, 225 annotators are hired to annotate images with the eight basic emotions.
+The FI (You et al. 2016) data set was collected by searching for Mikel’s eight basic emotions (joy, sadness, fear, surprise, disgust, anger, excitement, and contentment) as keywords on the web platforms Flickr and Instagram, resulting in millions of images.
+After removing some noisy data, 225 annotators annotated images with the eight basic emotions.
 Eventually, 23,308 images with manually annotated emotions were obtained.

-The WEBEmo (Panda et al. 2018) dataset is a large-scale web image emotion dataset based on the Parrott emotional hierarchy model.
+The WEBEmo (Panda et al. 2018) data set is a large-scale web image emotion data set based on the Parrott emotional hierarchy model.
 The creators first searched for each emotion keyword on the internet platform, collecting about 300,000 weakly labeled images.
-They then removed duplicate images and images with non-English tags, resulting in 268,000 images that met the requirements.
-Each image has a weak three-level emotion label with 25, 6, and 2 classes respectively.
-The dataset has not been manually annotated for emotion, so there may be some bias in the emotion labels.
+They then removed duplicate images and images with non-English tags, resulting in 268,000 images.
+Each has a weak three-level emotion label with 25, 6, and 2 classes.
+The data set has not been manually annotated, so there may be some bias in the emotion labels.

-The IAPS (Lang et al. 1997) dataset is a collection of image data with emotional arousal effects, consisting of 1182 natural images in photographic style.
-The images encompass diverse content, including scenes such as portraits, babies, animals, landscapes, and more.
-The dataset was annotated in the Valence-Arousal-Dominance (VAD) dimensional emotion space by approximately 100 university students.
+The IAPS (Lang et al. 1997) data set is a collection of 1182 emotion-arousing natural images in photographic style.
+The images encompass diverse content, including portraits, babies, animals, and landscapes, among others.
+The data set was annotated by approximately 100 university students in the VAD dimensional emotion space.
 The average and variance of the annotations were taken as the emotional labels for the images.
-This dataset has been widely used for image emotion regression tasks.
+This data set has been widely used for image emotion regression tasks.

-Similar to the IAPS dataset, the NAPS (Marchewka et al. 2014) dataset comprises 1356 images that are categorized into five main classes: people, faces, animals, objects, and landscapes.
+The NAPS (Marchewka et al. 2014) data set comprises 1356 images in five main classes: people, faces, animals, objects, and landscapes.
 The images were annotated by 204 annotators in the VAD dimensional emotion space, with an average of 55 emotional annotations per image.
 The mean and variance of the annotations were used as the final emotional labels for the images.
-This dataset is extensively employed for image emotion regression tasks.
+This data set is extensively employed for image emotion regression tasks.

-The EMOTIC (Kosti et al. 2017) dataset was constructed by retrieving and selecting images from three sources: MSCOCO dataset(Lin et al. 2014), Ade20k dataset(Zhou et al. 2019), and Google search engine.
-It contains a total of 18316 images.
-Amazon Mechanical Turk annotators provided two types of emotional annotations for the individuals present in the images: discrete emotion labels consisting of 26 emotions and continuous Valence-Arousal-Dominance (VAD) dimensional emotion annotations.
+The EMOTIC (Kosti et al. 2017) data set was constructed by retrieving and selecting images from the MSCOCO data set (Lin et al. 2014), the Ade20k data set (Zhou et al. 2019), and Google search engine.
+It contains a total of 18316 images of individuals.
+Amazon Mechanical Turk annotators provided discrete emotion labels consisting of 26 emotions, and continuous VAD dimensional emotion annotations.
 The emotions of individuals in a total of 23788 images (66% male, 34% female) were annotated.